Cuomo: Probe NY’s ‘illegal’ ejection from travel program

 “It is illegal what they did,” he said.

-Cuomo called for investigations by Attorney General William Barr and congressional Democrats, adding that the state could file civil claims.
-The governor singled out Department of Homeland Security acting Secretary Chad Wolf and acting deputy secretary Ken Cuccinelli for scorn.
+Cuomo called for investigations by Attorney General William Barr and congressional Democrats, adding that the state will seek civil damages from the Department of Homeland Security.
+The governor singled out DHS acting Secretary Chad Wolf and acting deputy secretary Ken Cuccinelli for scorn.

 “I believe Mr. Wolf and Mr. Cuccinelli have possible criminal liability.
 I believe there is civil liability.
 It was a clear abuse of government power for political purposes,” he said.